 When our Lord asked His disciples about their faith St. Peter said.
-"You are the Christ, the Son of the living God" Matt.
-16:16.
+"You are the Christ, the Son of the living God" (Matt.
+16:16).
 Perhaps it was the starting point of setting a Church creed that ensured our faith in Christ.

-Again when our Lord granted His disciples the universal authority to preach, teach and baptize the believers, He said, "Go you therefore and teach all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit" Matt.
-28:19.
+Again when our Lord granted His disciples the universal authority to preach, teach and baptize the believers, He said, "Go you therefore and teach all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit" (Matt.
+28:19).
 Our Lord Himself revealed the Trinitarian formula as a baptismal creed.

 The Book of the Acts of the Apostles preserved the original form of the Creed (8: 37).
 The apostle Philip baptized the eunuch of Ethiopia after the latter had professed his faith thus: "I believe that Jesus Christ is the Son of God."
-This passage proves that the starting point of the Creed was the confession of faith in Jesus Christ as the Son of God.
-There was no need to require more from the candidates for baptism.
 The confession of Jesus as the Messiah proved sufficient, especially for converts from Judaism.

 As time went by, more and more titles were added.
-Soon afterwards the word "Savior" was included in the formula, and thus the acrostic (ICHTHUS) appeared, a favorite Creed in the Hellenistic world, because (ICHTHUS) 'fish' contains the initials of the five Greek words for "Jesus Christ, Son of God, Savior."
+Soon afterwards the word "Savior" was included in the formula, and thus the acrostic (ICHTHUS) appeared, a favourite Creed in the Hellenistic world, because (ICHTHUS) 'fish' contains the initials of the five Greek words for "Jesus Christ, Son of God, Savior."

 Tertullian and the inscription of Abercius testify to the popularity of this formula in the second half of the second century.
 Far earlier, however this formula was found, in ancient Christian literature, expressions of faith in Christ, at once were more formal in character and more extensive in scope.
-Already St. Paul's Epistle to the Romans (1,3) formulates the Gospel of God as the message of His son, flesh, who was predestined the Son of God in power, according to the spirit of sanctification by the resurrection of our Lord Jesus Christ from the dead.
+Already St. Paul's Epistle to the Romans (1,3) formulates the Gospel of God as the message of His Son.
 Similar formulas can be found in 1 Cor.
 15, 3, and in 1 Petr.
 3, 18-22.
 It is possible that these formulas had been in liturgical use.

-About the year 100 A.D, Ignatius of Antioch declared his faith in Jesus Christ in words that remind us very much of the second article in the Apostle's Creed: [Jesus Christ, who was of the race of David, who was of Mary, who was truly born, both ate and drank, was truly persecuted under Pontius Pilate, was truly crucified and died, while being heavenly, earthly.....
+About the year 100 A.D, Ignatius of Antioch declared his faith in Jesus Christ in words that remind us very much of the second article in the Apostle's Creed: [Jesus Christ, who was of the race of David, who was of Mary, who was truly born, both ate and drank, was truly persecuted under Pontius Pilate, was truly crucified and died, while being heavenly, earthly... .
 He was also truly raised from the dead, His Father raised Him up, as in similar fashion His Father will raise us up in Christ Jesus as we believe in Him, without whom we have no true life.]